-In 2014, I became Doctor of Social Sciences (Politices Doktor) in Political Science at the University of Helsinki with the thesis "Our People a Tight-knit Family at the Same Protective Roof: A Critical Study of Gendered Conceptual Metaphors at Work in Radical Right Populism".
-Afterwards, I have been a visiting researcher at Stockholm University and Uppsala University, and a junior researcher at the Hungarian Academy of Sciences.
-In 2017, I was awarded the title of Docent (Dosentti) in Political Sciences at the University of Helsinki, and in the same year I was employed for 2 years as Marie Skłodowska-Curie Individual Fellow at the Université Libre de Bruxelles.
-In 2019, I returned to Sweden when I took up the position of Associate Senior Lecturer in gender studies at Lund University.
+In 2014, I became Doctor of Social Sciences (Politices Doktor) in Political Sciences at the University of Helsinki with the thesis "Our People a Tight-knit Family at the Same Protective Roof: A Critical Study of Gendered Conceptual Metaphors at Work in Radical Right Populism".
+In 2017, I was awarded the title of Docent (Dosentti) in Political Sciences at the University of Helsinki.
+The same year I was employed for 2 years as Marie Skłodowska-Curie Individual Fellow at the Université Libre de Bruxelles.
+In 2019, I took up the position of Associate Senior Lecturer in Gender Studies at Lund University.

 • Intersectional perspectives on politics

 • Anti-gender campaigns and retrogressive politics in Europe

 • Gender, social media, affect and (right-wing populist) politics

 • Critical qualitative methods

 My research focuses mainly on issues of right-wing populist and extreme right political communication; political discourses aimed at normalizing extreme right opinions; as well as the construction and maintenance of various power hierarchies within anti-gender discourses.
 I examine these phenomena in a comparative perspective both in the Nordic countries, with a focus on Sweden and Finland, as well as in Central Europe, with focus on Hungary and Romania.